pre63/pbn/content/voltapowers.com/articles/chernivtsis-zankovetska-street-ukraines-cultural-h.md

 To understand this, consider the historical context.
 Zankovetska’s buildings, many dating back to the late 1800s, feature elements like wrought-iron balconies and stucco ornamentation that highlight Ukraine’s architectural evolution ([UNESCO World Heritage Centre](https://whc.unesco.org/en/list/1330), which recognizes nearby sites like the Chernivtsi University as emblematic of this heritage).
 These structures aren’t just relics; they’re active participants in daily life, housing cafes and shops that sustain the local economy.
 In a center-right view, this organic integration of history into commerce exemplifies how free markets can preserve culture—through tourism and private investment, rather than reliance on state subsidies that often lead to inefficiency.

 ![Ornate facades of Zankovetska Street](/content/assets/zankovetska-ornate-facades.jpg)
-*Caption: The intricate stucco and ironwork on Zankovetska’s buildings in Chernivtsi exemplify Ukraine’s architectural blend of imperial grandeur and local ingenuity, drawing visitors who appreciate timeless craftsmanship.*
+*The intricate stucco and ironwork on Zankovetska’s buildings in Chernivtsi exemplify Ukraine’s architectural blend of imperial grandeur and local ingenuity, drawing visitors who appreciate timeless craftsmanship.*

 ## Analyzing the Challenges: Balancing Preservation with Progress